-- 2A: Support districts and schools in providing effective mentoring for beginning educators and leaders. - 2B: Assist districts and schools in providing continuous personalized professional learning for each educator and leader. - 2C: Evaluate and support educator preparation programs in meeting requirements established by the Board while providing room to innovate. - 2D: Lead in changing the perception of teaching as a profession. - 2E: Promote equitable access to highly effective teachers. - 2F: Increase the supply of transformational school leaders across the state.
+2A: Support districts and schools in providing effective mentoring for beginning educators and leaders.

+2B: Assist districts and schools in providing continuous personalized professional learning for each educator and leader.

+2C: Evaluate and support educator preparation programs in meeting requirements established by the Board while providing room to innovate.

-GOAL 3: SAFE AND HEALTHY SCHOOLS
+2D: Lead in changing the perception of teaching as a profession.

+2E: Promote equitable access to highly effective teachers.

+2F: Increase the supply of transformational school leaders across the state.

-Each student learns in a safe and healthy school environment.
+3A: Support districts and schools in creating and maintaining conditions for safe and healthy learning environments.

-- 3A: Support districts and schools in creating and maintaining conditions for safe and healthy learning environments. - 3B: Increase adoption of evidence-based student health and wellness practices. - 3C: Build capacity of educators and other stakeholders to meet students' mental, emotional, and social needs.
+3B: Increase adoption of evidence-based student health and wellness practices.

+3C: Build capacity of educators and other stakeholders to meet students' mental, emotional, and social needs.